learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 ### Using Flags with Commands

 We can use flags on most Unix commands to give more specific instructions or to change the output.
 Most programs accept flags, or options for execution.

-A flag is denotated by a `-` ("dash").
+A flag is denoted by a `-` ("dash").

 ```bash
 $ ls -l